UCSD Pascal

-UCSD Pascal and the p-System
+The p-System

 In 1977, the University of California, San Diego (UCSD) Institute for Information Systems developed UCSD Pascal to provide students with a common environment that could run on any of the then available microcomputers as well as campus DEC PDP-11 minicomputers.
 The operating system became known as UCSD p-System.

-There were three operating systems that IBM offered for its original IBM PC.
-The first was UCSD p-System, with IBM PC DOS and CP/M-86 as the other two.
+There were three operating systems that IBM offered for its original IBM PC: the UCSD p-System, CP/M-86, and IBM PC DOS.
 Vendor SofTech Microsystems emphasized p-System's application portability, with virtual machines for 20 CPUs as of the IBM PC's release.
 It predicted that users would be able to use applications they purchased on future computers running p-System; advertisements called it "the Universal Operating System".

 PC Magazine denounced UCSD p-System on the IBM PC, stating in a review of Context MBA, written in the language, that it "simply does not produce good code".
 The p-System did not sell very well for the IBM PC, because of a lack of applications and because it was more expensive than the other choices.
-Previously, IBM had offered the UCSD p-System as an option for Displaywriter, an 8086-based dedicated word processing machine.
+Previously, IBM had offered the UCSD p-System as an option for IBM Displaywriter, an 8086-based dedicated word processing machine.
 (The Displaywriter's native operating system had been developed completely internally and was not opened for end-user programming.)

 Notable extensions to standard Pascal include separately compilable Units and a String type.
 Some intrinsics were provided to accelerate string processing (e.g. scanning in an array for a particular search pattern); other language extensions were provided to allow the UCSD p-System to be self-compiling and self-hosted.

 UCSD Pascal was based on a p-code machine architecture.
 Its contribution to these early virtual machines was to extend p-code away from its roots as a compiler intermediate language into a full execution environment.
 The UCSD Pascal p-Machine was optimized for the new small microcomputers with addressing restricted to 16-bit (only 64 KB of memory).
 James Gosling cites UCSD Pascal as a key influence (along with the Smalltalk virtual machine) on the design of the Java virtual machine.